What is Root Cause Analysis?

 Why do we recommend TapRooT® Root Cause Analysis?
 Because it is a guided root cause system that helps you solve human performance and equipment reliability problems.
 We spent more than 30 years developing and improving TapRooT® Root Cause Analysis to make it an international best practice for root cause analysis.

-Why does TapRooT® work so well?
-Because it is a combination of two processes and the best practices to guide your investigation and root cause analysis.
+Why does TapRooT® Root Cause Analysis work so well?
+Because it meets all the requirements of the fundamentals of root cause analysis.
+It is a combination of two processes and the best practices to guide your investigation and root cause analysis.

-Let’s start with the two processes – a simple process for simple incidents (precursor incidents) and a more complete process for major investigation (big accidents with high consequences).
+Let’s start with the two processes – a simple process for simple incident root cause analysis (precursor incidents) and a more complete process for major investigation root cause analysis (big accidents with high consequences).

 Root Cause Analysis for Major Accidents

-The process for major investigations looks like this…
+The process for major investigation root cause analysis looks like this…

-This process for major investigations has all the TapRooT® Tools (essential and optional) and even looks for Generic Causes.
+This process for major investigation root cause analysis has all the TapRooT® Tools (essential and optional) and even looks for Generic Causes.

 TapRooT® Root Cause Analysis Tools